lucagez/hobj/README.md

 # How hooks work

-`Hobj` will provide hooks to execute functions before/after a method is executed.
+`Hobj` will provide hooks to execute functions `before/after` a method is executed.
 This is done by executing in order:
 ```bash
 => BEFORE queue
 => fulfilled promise executing AFTER queue
 => called METHOD
 ```
-This way, a micro-task is scheduled thanks to the already fulfilled promise.
+A micro-task is scheduled thanks to the already fulfilled promise.
 So, the AFTER queue will always be executed after the called METHOD.
 Precisely on `nextTick`.

 This will guarantee the order: